nickzoic/nick.zoic.org/art/decoding-the-making-of/index.md

    of the camera.
 I'd like to do a better job of this but it takes such an enormous amount of time.

-3. It's shot with an Olympus 45mm prime at f/2.0 and +1.3 exposure compensation, against a bright white background which effectively blanks out.
-The last time I was using a manual lens at 28mm but I ended up digitally zooming in a bit.
+3. It's shot with an Olympus 45mm prime which is sharp as anything.
+The last time I was using a manual lens at 28mm but getting the focus right was much harder than I expected and I ended up digitally zooming in a bit.

+4. I shot at f/2.0 with +1.3 exposure compensation, which would have been impractical with manual focus but the autofocus worked great.
+The exposure compensation washes out the background completely, I didn't even have to lux key it.

-4. I bought an Audio Technica AT9946 stereo shotgun mic, I'm reducing it to mono, even then my office isn't very quiet so you can hear traffic, flying foxes, etc.
+5. I bought an Audio Technica AT9946 stereo shotgun mic, I'm reducing it to mono, even then my office isn't very quiet so you can hear traffic, flying foxes, etc.
    I can't really record during the day either the lorikeets make a lot of noise too!
-Unfortunately my voice is just like that.
+Really need double glazing on this office.

-5. Resolve worked pretty well this time, although I kept stuffing up the talking track while I worked on the slides and stuff.
+6. Resolve worked pretty well this time, although I kept stuffing up the talking track while I worked on the slides and stuff.
 Tip: lock one track while you work on the other, and if you lock the video lock the audio too.

-6. Lots of video game footage captured with `mame -aviwrite` and then converted using `ffmpeg -vf "scale=1120:768" -r 30` to scale the frames up and reduce the frame rate to suit the target video.
+7. Lots of video game footage captured with `mame -aviwrite` and then converted using `ffmpeg -vf "scale=1120:768" -r 30` to scale the frames up and reduce the frame rate to suit the target video.